SumoLogic/sumologic-documentation/docs/security/index.md

 ## Choose your solution

 Getting started with security at Sumo is easy at any level.
-You can watch the following micro lesson to learn about Sumo Logic's security solutions.
+Watch the following micro lesson to learn about Sumo Logic's security solutions.

 <Iframe url="https://www.youtube.com/embed/1-f1X3Y9Wug?rel=0"
      width="854px"